solaeus/dust/README.md

 ### Declaring Variables

 Variables have two parts: a key and a value.
-The key is always a text string.
+The key is always a string.
 The value can be any of the following data types:

 - string
 - integer